 Several proposals recommending improvements to the 2017 National Electrical Safety Code (NESC) were submitted to the IEEE subcommittees drafting the 2022 revision of the NESC.
 They are fairly technical and subtle in their implications for the advancement of safety and sustainability in campus power distribution systems.
 Some of the proposals deal with coordination with the National Electrical Code — which is now deep in its 2020 revision cycle.

 Keep in mind that that NESC is revised every 5 years at the moment.
 The next steps in the 2022 NESC development will span across most of the next 18 months as the various subcommittees meet to prepare written responses to public input.
 A preprint of those proposals will be posted no later than July 1, 2019.
 This opens the comment period, by interested parties, on the submitted change proposals and the subcommittee recommendations.
-The complete schedule is linked below:
+Our provisional workspace is linked below:

 Comments are due March 1, 2020.